 Chuck Goolsbee: Stick to stick-built data centers: (in most cases)

-When would containerized data centers be better than building or leasing space in stick-built
+When would containerized data centers be better than building or leasing space in stick-built facilities?

 One of the struggles the industry is dealing with today is that as the performance of devices rapidly increases and the ubiquity of the Web unfolds, our strategies around building the IT infrastructures to support them needs to rapidly evolve too.
 Today, I call this evolving approach modularization.
 Containerization is too narrow and elicits an image of shipping containers.